amine2233/publish-blog/Content/resume/kolibree.md

 ---
-description: All the articles.
+description: Development of new features, maintain the ios application, MVVM architecture with RxSwift, resolution of issues, create a unit tests. ...
 date: 2021-02-09 16:00
 resume.name: change me with an introduction resume.date: 2021-02-09 16:00
-resume.organization: String
+resume.organization: Kolibree
 published: true
+isDateHidden: true
 ---

-# Sénior Développer iOS (Swift & Objective-C), De Mars 2020 à Août 2020
+# Senior Engineer for Mobile Project at Kolibree

+> from March 2020 to August 2020

-## RÉALISATION :
+## Acheivment:

-* Développement des nouvelles fonctionnalités, maintien de l’application, architecture MVVM avec RxSwift, résolution des bugs, ajout des tests unitaires,
+* Development of new features, maintain the ios application, MVVM architecture with RxSwift, resolution of issues, create a unit tests.

-* Développement d’une nouvelle application totalement indépendante pour l’Apple watch avec SwiftUI & Combine & Redux
+* Development of a new independent application for Apple watch with SwiftUI & Combine using Redux architecture.

-* Développement en modules afin de partager le code entre iPhone & la Watch
+* Development using modules to share the code between iPhone & Watch.

-* Relecture du code via des PR GitHub,

-* Participation à un grand projet avec une équipe international, communication & meeting & documentation en Anglais, j’ai beaucoup appris en terme de développement et de travail en équipe.
-Nous avons développer une application pour l’apple watch en un mois.
+* Code proofreading via GitHub PR.

+* Participation in a large project with an international team, communication, meetings & documentation in English, I learned a lot in terms of development and teamwork.
+We developed an app for the apple watch in one month.

-## ENVIRONNEMENT TECHNIQUE
+## Technical Environment:

 XcodeGen, Swift, SwiftUI, Combine, Objective C, TestUnitaire, GIT-Trunck, Carthage, MVVM, GitHub, Jira, RxSwift, RxDataSource, RxFeedback, Dependency Injection, Modular App, BLE, Apple Signin